nevoit/Real-Time-Event-Prediction/README.md

 ![Real-Time Event Prediction](figures/hetro_event_pred.gif)

-_Figure 1: The animation shows that the probability of experiencing an event of interest (heart attack in this example) increases over time (tc represents the current time), while the estimated time to event decreases._
+_Figure 1: The animation shows the probability of experiencing an event of interest (heart attack in this example) increases over time (tc represents the current time), while the estimated time to event decreases._

 <!-- TABLE OF CONTENTS -->